-- 7.1.1 A three dimensional measuring system with an accuracy of ±0.5mm shall be used to record the grid origin and the points chosen for test.
-For the Bumper and Bonnet Leading Edge record the position of the impact point placed on the Upper Bumper Reference Line and the Bonnet Leading Edge Reference Line respectively, at the chosen lateral test positions.
-For the bonnet top, A-pillar, windscreen and roof record the position of markers placed on the selected impact points. - 7.1.2 Care should be taken at all times not to move the vehicle while the impact points are being recorded or transferred.
+- 7.1.1 A three dimensional measuring system with an accuracy of ± 0.5 mm shall be used to record the grid origin and the points chosen for test.
+For all impact locations, record the position of the selected impact points. - 7.1.2 Care should be taken at all times not to move the vehicle while the impact points are being recorded or transferred.